Overview

 Who is at risk for Autoimmune Diseases?

-Women develop several types of autoimmune diseases more often than the opposite gender.
-Having one autoimmune disease puts you at an increased risk of getting another.
-Experts don’t know what the causes of autoimmune disease are, but many theories suggest an overactive immune system attacking the human body after an illness or injury.
-The following risk symptoms increase the chances of autoimmune disorders:
+Women develop several types of autoimmune diseases more often than men.
+Having one autoimmune disease increases your risk of developing another.
+Experts don’t know the causes of autoimmune disease, but many theories suggest that an overactive immune system attacks the human body after an illness or injury.

 Genetics